Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 \subsubsection{Choice of sensors}

-Underwater diver-following robots usually rely on vision for tracking due to the bandwidth limitations of acoustic modems~\citep{dudek2008sensor}.
-In addition, it is undesirable to be intrusive and disruptive to the marine ecosystem~\citep{slabbekoorn2010noisy}.
+Underwater diver-following robots usually rely on vision for tracking due to the bandwidth limitations of acoustic modems.
+In addition, it is undesirable to be intrusive and disruptive to the ecosystem~\citep{slabbekoorn2010noisy}.
 Cameras, being passive sensors (\textit{i.e.}, do not emit energy), are thus preferred over active sensors.
 Additionally, the use of stereo cameras is effective for approximating the relative distance of a diver or other targets~\citep{stilinovic2015auv,corke2007experiments}; standard computer vision-based techniques are then utilized for visual tracking.
-Although poor visibility can be a challenge, there is usually ample natural daylight at depths where humans can dive and remain for extended periods of time without using specialized equipment (typically $20$-$25$ meters).
+Although visibility can be a challenge, there is usually ample natural daylight at depths (typically $20$-$25$ meters) where humans can dive and remain for extended periods of time without using specialized equipment.

-However, visual data can be noisy due to challenging marine conditions~\citep{sattar2006performance} arising from factors such as poor visibility, lighting variations, color distortions, suspended particles, etc. Consequently, robust visual detection and tracking become extremely difficult.
+However, visual data gets noisy due to challenging marine conditions~\citep{sattar2006performance} arising from factors such as color distortions, lighting variations, suspended particles, etc. Consequently, robust visual detection and tracking become extremely difficult.
 Passive sonars such as hydrophones are useful in such scenarios~\citep{hari2015robust, gemba2014partial}.
-Active sonars are also used for diver-following in unfavorable visual conditions~\citep{mandic2016underwater, demarco2013sonar,rosenblatt2002behavior}.
+Active sonars are also used for diver-following in unfavorable visual conditions~\citep{mandic2016underwater, demarco2013sonar}.
 They are particularly useful when the robot loses the diver from its field-of-view and tries to rediscover them; once rediscovered, it can switch back to visual tracking.
-Ultra-short baseline (USBL) is often used for global positioning of underwater robots and ROVs (Remotely Operated Vehicles).
+On the other hand, Ultra-short baseline (USBL) is often used for global positioning of underwater robots and ROVs (Remotely Operated Vehicles).
 A USBL transponder (mounted on the robot) communicates with a USBL transceiver (mounted on a pole under a ship or a boat) using acoustic signals.
 Phase-differencing methods are then used by the USBL to calculate positioning information (\textit{e.g.}, range, angle, etc.).
 The robot uses this information for navigation and tracking divers or other objects of interest.